danyangwucs/danyangwucs.github.io/_pages/about.md

 I'm always looking for self-motivated Ph.D, Master students and undergraduate intern.
 If you're interested, please feel free to contact me by email and follow this [tips](https://github.com/danyangwucs/Homepage_Attachment/blob/main/Application_Requirements.md).
 Let's do interesting, useful and warm research together!

 # 🔥 News
+- *2026.01*: &nbsp;🎉🎉 One paper has been accepted by IEEE TPAMI.
+Congrats to Penglei!
+- *2026.01*: &nbsp;🎉🎉 One paper has been accepted by Advanced Science.
+Congrats to Laiyi!
 - *2025.07*: &nbsp;🎉🎉 Two papers have been accepted by ACM-MM.
 Congrats to Penglei and Ziming!
 - *2025.07*: &nbsp;🎉🎉 One paper has been accepted by TCSVT.
 Congrats to Junjie!
 - *2025.05*: &nbsp;🎉🎉 One paper has been accepted by TCSVT.
 Congrats to Penglei!